-Cryotherapy sessions are typically used by athletes (both professional and recreational), and individuals as a part of their recovery work post competition and also by those that are suffering from injuries (e.g. soft tissue injury).
+Cryotherapy sessions are typically used by athletes (both professional and recreational) and individuals as a part of their recovery work post-competition and also by those that are suffering from injuries (e.g. soft tissue injury).

 Exposure to the cold air causes vasoconstriction, which is the narrowing of blood vessels in the body.
 As you exit the chamber, your body warms back up again and vasodilation occurs, which is the widening of blood vessels in the body.
 This process causes an increase in blood circulation, promoting the natural healing of the body.

-What to expect from your appointment
+What to expect from your session

 A typical cryotherapy session lasts 15 minutes, with the actual treatment lasting 2–3 minutes.
 Before the session you’ll complete a screening questionnaire and have your resting blood pressure measured.